 - Published: 2020

 People are complicated and so is the huge social world.
 Here are 13 more of our most helpful and popular teaching frameworks in a portable, user-friendly set to help social learners ages 4–adult build social competencies across a wide range of social landscapes.
 Tried, tested, and perfected over 25 years, these visual supports dissect complex social concepts into user-friendly graphics and logical steps that make sense to social learners.
 The frameworks in this set explore perspective taking and social communication, different types of friendships, and executive functions.
-Now you can also delve into the Frameworks Collection – Set 2 by purchasing this set as an eBook for learning from anywhere.

 Three teaching frameworks break down core aspects of play/doing an activity, dealing with boredom, and managing uncomfortable moments.
 Learning how to be around others and engage in social interaction is stressful; a series of frameworks guide step by-step teaching about social problem solving, how we communicate, climbing the ladder of success, and managing one’s own anxiety.
 These handy, two-sided visual tools include lots of helpful information for interventionists, too, including the intended purpose of the framework, step-by-step instructions for its use and how to teach it, and recommendations for related books, On Demand courses, livestream events, free articles and webinars, and connections to other treatment frameworks.